ntm5579/Chess/README.md

 # Chess
-Ahh go stupid ahh this doesn't work as of 11/17/21
+Still a work in progress as of 11/17/21